pegasystems/pega-helm-charts/charts/pega/MigrationToExternalStream.md

-### Switch from embedded Stream to External Kafka
+### Switch from embedded Stream to externalized Kafka service
-Pega recommends deployment of stream with external kafka.
-This means existing deployment may switch from embedded stream to external kafka.
+Beginning in 8.8, Pega is deprecating the use of a dedicated stream tier in Pega Platform deployments.
+Pega recommends you update your data streaming configuration in your deployments to use an externalized Kafka service.
+Use this article to migrate an embedded stream configuration to an externalized Kafka configuration in an existing deployment.
+This process requires that you use Pega Helm chart versions 2.2 or later so your deployment rely on configurations exclusively set in Pega-provided Helms and not in Pega Platform configuration files such as prconfig.

 Kafka stores data on the filesystem.
-Stream tier stores data on the volumes attached to the stream pods.
-External kafka also stores data on the filesystem, but their storage will be different from the volumes attached to the stream pods.
-Hence, existing stream data will not be migrated.
+In deployments using embedded stream tier, the stream tier stores data on the volumes attached to the stream pods; in deployments using an externalized Kafka service, your application also stores data on the filesystem, but the storage configuration will be different from the volumes attached to the stream pods.
+Because of this difference, existing stream data will not be migrated.

-The switch can be done in two ways.
+Pega supports two processes to migrate a previously-existing Pega Platform deployment infrastructure using embedded stream nodes one using a Helm-chart-based, externalized Kafka configuration:
+#### A non-production migration that could involve data loss
+#### A migration with minimal or no data loss.
+Pega requires that clients migrating a production deployment use this process
-Switch requires a deployment upgrade, please do not perform Pega Platform upgrade during the switch.
+See the appropriate section below for details.
+During a deployment update, you must not update Pega Platform software.

-#### Switch non-production environments with a potential data loss.
+#### A non-production migration that could involve data loss
 1. Edit pega chart

    1.1 Remove stream tier.

-   1.2 Configure and enable external kafka.
+   1.2 Configure and enable externalized Kafka service.

-2. Upgrade deployment.
+2. Update deployment.

-   2.1 Invoke the upgrade process by using the `helm upgrade release --namespace mypega` command.
+   2.1 Invoke the update process by using the `helm upgrade release --namespace mypega` command.

-3. After restarts, new pods will connect to external kafka.
+3. After restarts, new pods will connect to externalized Kafka service.

-#### Switch with minimal or no data loss, recommended for production environments.
+#### A migration with minimal or no data loss.
+Pega requires that clients migrating a production deployment use this process
 1. Edit pega chart,

    1.1 Set replica count to 0 for all the tiers producing stream data for e.g. Web.

    1.2 If a tier is producing as well as consuming then stop producer process.

-2. Upgrade deployment.
+2. Update deployment.

-   2.1 Invoke the upgrade process by using the `helm upgrade release --namespace mypega` command.
+   2.1 Invoke the Update process by using the `helm upgrade release --namespace mypega` command.

 3. Wait for all the consuming tiers for e.g. BackgroundProcessing, Batch, etc to process remaining stream data.